-3. Remove the feeder cable connector from the rear side of the bulkhead adapter and clean the connector as specified in the Optical Fiber Connector Wet and Dry Cleaning Instructions (ADCP-90-159) or by locally approved procedures.
+3. Remove the feeder cable connector from the front side of the bulkhead adapter and clean the connector as specified in the Optical Fiber Connector Wet and Dry Cleaning instructions (ADCP-90-159) or by locally approved procedures.

-- 4. Reconnect the feeder cable connector to the bulkhead adapter. - 5.
-Remove the dust cap from the front side of the bulkhead adapter. - 6.
-Obtain the optical patch cord (accessory) recommended for the pass-through connection. - Note: Use catalog# FPCFW-APSC-P-1.9M for APC/SC connectors.
-Use catalog# FPCFW-SPSC-P-1.9M for UPC/SC connectors. - 7.
-Remove the ferrule dust cap from one of the patch cord connectors and then clean the connector as specified in the Optical Fiber Connector Wet and Dry Cleaning Instructions (ADCP-90-159) or by locally approved procedures. - 8.
+- 4. Reconnect the feeder cable connector to the bulkhead adapter - 5.
+Remove the dust cap from the rear side of the bulkhead adapter. - 6.
+Obtain the optical patch cord (accessory) recommended for the pass-through connection. - Note: Use catalog# FPCFW-APSC-P-1.8M for APC/SC connectors.
+Use catalog# FPCFW-SPSC-P-1.8M for UPC/SC connectors. - Remove the ferrule dust cap from one of the patch cord connectors and then clean the connector as specified in the Optical Fiber Connector Wet and Dry Cleaning Instructions (ADCP-90-159) or by locally approved procedures. - 8.
 Insert the patch cord connector into the bulkhead adapter in the sliding adapter pack. - 9.
 Slide the adapter pack down into the closed position. - 10.
-Route the pass-through patch cord to the front side of the swing frame as shown in Figure 73.
+Route the pass-through patch cord to the front side of the swingframe as shown in Figure 69.

 Caution: Always allow sufficient fiber length to permit routing without severe bends.
-Non reduced bend radius fibers may be permanently damaged if bent or curved to a radius of less than 1.5 inches (3.81 cm).
+Non bendoptimized fibers may be permanently damaged if bent/curved to a radius of less than 1.5 in.
+(3.81 cm).

-Figure 73.
+Figure 69.
 Routing Pass-Through Patch Cord From Sliding Adapter Pack

-- 11. Locate the distribution panel and the optical port to which the pass-through patch cord is to be routed. - 12.
-Refer to the procedures in Section 12.2 to route the pass-through patch cord to the distribution panel and to connect the patch cord connector to the appropriate optical port.
-Maintain a 1.5-inch minimum bend radius for all non reduced bend radius fiber. - 13.
-Close swing frame when pass-through routing procedure is complete.
+11. Locate the distribution panel and the optical port to which the pass-through patch cord is to be routed.

+- 12. Refer to the procedures in Section 12.2 to route the pass-through patch cord to the distribution panel and to connect the patch cord connector to the appropriate optical port.
+Maintain a 1.5-inch minimum bend radius if the patch cord does is not constructed with reduced bend radius fiber. - 13.
+Close swingframe when pass-through routing procedure is complete.